Back to Blog

 Frequently Asked Questions

 What time does Scissor Sisters typically take the stage?
-While specific timings can vary, doors for such major events at the Piece Hall usually open around 5:00 PM or 6:00 PM.
-If there's an opening act, they might start around 7:00 PM, with the Scissor Sisters typically taking the stage between 8:30 PM and 9:00 PM, playing a set that concludes around 10:30 PM to 11:00 PM.
-Always check your ticket for precise door times.
+Doors usually open around 6:00 PM or 6:30 PM.
+If there's an opening act, they'll likely start around 7:00 PM to 7:30 PM, playing for about 30-45 minutes.
+Scissor Sisters, as headliners, typically take the stage between 8:30 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM.

 Top Tips for Scissor Sisters at Piece Hall Halifax